Sylvain59650/lodash-object/docs/Array.md

     // => 1

 ## sortedLastIndexOf
-    Array#sortedLastIndexOf(value)
+    number Array#sortedLastIndexOf(any value)

-This method is like Array#lastIndexOf except that it performs a binary search on a sorted array.
+This method is like [Array#lastIndexOf](#lastindexof) except that it performs a binary search on a sorted array.